circleconstantpi/archimedes/Python_Scripts/README.md

 The latter method is similar to the Gauss-Legendre algorithm.
 In this method two numbers are repeatedly replaced by their arithmetic and geometric mean in order to approximate their arithmetic-geometric mean.

 Taking a look at Figure 3 and Figure 4 shows, that it is in principle not possible, to derive a recurrence relationship from two different geometrical approaches.

+In the context of the Archimedes algorithm or Archimedes method a distinction must be made between recursive and recurrence or iterative algorithm.
+The wording recurrence or iterative is correct and recursive is not.